 Jesus paid the price for our sin

-Through Jesus sacrifice on the cross, God himself paid the price for our sin (John 3:16, Romans 3:25), so now we don’t have to pay with our own lives.
-In his second letter to the Corinthians, Paul puts it this way: “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:21).
+When Jesus sacrificed himself for our sin, God paid the penalty for our transgressions (John 3:16, Romans 3:25), so we do not need to do so.
+In 2 Corinthians, Paul described it like this: “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:21).

-This was only possible because Jesus was without sin (or else his death would only pay the price for his own sin), and that was only possible because Jesus is God.
+Jesus could only do this because he was sinless (otherwise his death would only pay for his own sin).
+His divinity was the only reason he could remain sinless.
 It was like multiplying our sin by zero.
 It didn’t matter how much sin we have, or how many people there were—Jesus took all sin, past, present, and future, onto himself, leaving us with his righteousness.